 Welcome to the RSU 13 website location that provides access to our most current student assessment data.
 The purpose of this site is to provide a continuing format for summarizing and sharing information regarding the assessments that are routinely utilized in our schools and making this important information available to educators, parents, and members of our RSU 13 community.

 This site provides access to a variety of reports that will be updated or reissued regularly as assessment data becomes available throughout each school year.
 Viewers are reminded that any one source of assessment information is but a single ‘snapshot’ of a more complicated whole, and that the quality of learning outcomes is best considered by referencing and comparing multiple assessment sources.
-If you have questions regarding any of these reports, please do not hesitate to contact your school’s principal, or Steffany Tribou, Director of Curriculum, Assessment, and Instruction, at the RSU 13 Superintendent’s Office.
+If you have questions regarding any of these reports, please do not hesitate to contact your school’s principal, or Steffany Tribou, Assistant Superintendent and Director of Curriculum, Assessment, and Instruction, at the RSU 13 Superintendent’s Office.
 Thank you for your time and interest in knowing more about the assessments that are utilized to guide teaching and learning in RSU 13.

 RSU 13 recognizes that its students are much more than just test results.
 We are generated our own education report inclusive of state and district test results by school for students in grades PreK-12 in addition to district-wide interventions and programming efforts, and school-specific supports and opportunities for students.
 We hope this helps you see a more accurate picture of the district as whole and our